-In response to civil unrest and community concerns following the death of George Floyd, the San Mateo Police Department began the Real Talk San Mateo series to discuss policing in San Mateo and established an accountability web page.
-The City Council also hosted two study sessions on policing, budgeting and use of force policies.
+In response to civil unrest and community concerns following the death of George Floyd, the San Mateo Police Department began the Real Talk San Mateo series.
 You can watch these virtual sessions online.
+The Police Department also set up an accountability web page where they provide demographic information about arrests, use of force, calls for service and officers.

 In late 2020, the City established a new internal staff Diversity Equity and Inclusion Committee.
 The interdepartmental group is tasked with advancing DEI in the workplace.

 San Mateo Together - United Against Hate Week